- Lena R. Liberman

 - 0 Comments

 Last week, we dropped big news about Sponsored Products ads and the latest enhancement to our Ignite campaign-management software.
-Currently, in beta, Ad Scheduling (also known as dayparting) gives sellers the power to control when ads run and for how long.
+Currently, in beta, Amazon PPC Dayparting (Scheduling) gives sellers the power to control when ads run and for how long.
 If you missed the full announcement (available here), or you haven’t seen the beta offering in your Ignite account, I want to take this opportunity to get you up to speed on this newly added feature already making a splash.

 A Little Background on Sponsored Products Ads and Campaign-Management Capabilities